-Hidalgo County Housing Authority is a public housing agency in Weslaco, Texas that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of April 24th, 2019, Hidalgo County Housing Authority has 1 waiting lists that are open now or opening soon.
+Hidalgo County Housing Authority is a Public Housing Agency in Weslaco, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 17th, 2019, Hidalgo County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.